What Is Doo Wop?

 in doo wop, most commonly at the end of the song, as part

 of the lead voice's fade out.
-Especially in
+Especially in ballads,

-background harmony or "run above" the
+harmony or "run above" the background harmony.

 Simple Beat and Light Instrumentation